ONLINE HELP

 Displaying stores on the Map control

-We will add the code to display all stores of the "Store" data file on a map.
+We will write the code to display all the stores from the "Store" data file on a map.

 To do so, we will loop through the "Store" data file with a FOR EACH loop.
 Then, we will use Marker variables.
 Marker variables allow you to define the markers that will be displayed on a map.